Zdeněk Štybar

 In the early part of his career, Štybar prioritised competing in cyclo-cross, where he won three world titles – in 2010, 2011 and 2014 – as well as six consecutive national titles and overall victories in both the 2009–10 UCI Cyclo-cross World Cup and the 2009–10 Cyclo-cross Superprestige.
 Signing for in 2011, Štybar competed more readily in road racing, ultimately winning Grand Tour stages at the 2013 Vuelta a España and the 2015 Tour de France, the Czech National Road Race Championships in 2014 and 2017, and multiple one-day races.
 Over his professional career, Štybar took more than 60 victories across both disciplines.

 Career

 Early life and cyclo-cross career

-Štybar was born in Planá u Mariánských Lázní.
+Štybar was born in Planá.
 He won his first UCI Cyclo-cross World Cup race during the 2007–08 season at Kalmthout, and ultimately won the overall title in 2009–10.
 Following consecutive second places in the men's elite race at the UCI Cyclo-cross World Championships in 2008 and 2009, Štybar won the 2010 edition on home soil in Tábor.
 He then defended his title the following year in Sankt Wendel, Germany.